Skvare/civicrm-extension-plugin/README.md

 # Composer plugin for Drupal projects with CiviCRM

-This composer plugin can be added to a fully 'composerized' Drupal 9 / 10 site.
-Iin order to easily install CiviCRM extensions on it.
+This composer plugin can be added to a fully 'composerized' Drupal 9 / 10 / 11 site.
+In order to easily install CiviCRM extensions on it.

-This work on a Drupal 9, 10 site based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project), So if you have an older Drupal 9 site, you'll need to convert it before using this plugin.
+This work on a Drupal 9, 10, 11 site based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project),
+So if you have an older Drupal 9 site, you'll need to convert it before using this plugin.